pscedu/psc-wpdocs/neocortex/FAQ.md

 Yes, we support the TensorFlow Keras Layers API in our model function.

 2. **What are the resource limits for Neocortex?
 I can see that under this project, I only have 5TB storage and 1000 large regular mem CPU hours.**<br />
-   Please refer to the Allocations section for more information.
+   Please refer to the [Allocations section of this document](https://www.psc.edu/resources/neocortex/doc/allocations) for more information.

 3. **I see ogbg_molchembl.
 How do we get the other ogb datasets to the machine?
 Should we store them in our allocations or will you put the entire ogb collection in that location?**<br />
    On the Ocean shared-filesystem, the path of some modelzoo datasets is `/ocean/neocortex/cerebras/data/`.<br /><br />